8K resolution: History

-On January 4, 2017, the HDMI Forum announced HDMI 2.1 featuring support for 8K video with HDR, will be "released early in Q2 2017".
+On January 4, 2017, the HDMI Forum announced HDMI 2.1 featuring support for 8K video with HDR, which will be "released early in Q2 2017".

 8K Association Formed at CES 2019 to Help Develop 8K Ecosystem.

 In early February 2020, Samsung Electronics announced during their Unpacked event that their Samsung Galaxy S20 can video record in 8K, which uses 600 MB of storage per minute.

 First cameras

 On April 6, 2013, Astrodesign Inc. announced the AH-4800, capable of recording 8K resolution.

 In April 2015, it was announced by Red that their newly unveiled Red Weapon VV is also capable of recording 8K footage.

 In October 2016, they announced two additional 8K cameras, Red Weapon 8K S35 and Red Epic-W 8K S35.
 The Red Weapon Dragon VV has been discontinued as of 7 October 2017, when Red unveiled the Red Weapon Monstro VV, their fourth camera capable of shooting 8K, with additional improvements in dynamic range and noise reduction, among other features.